t-miyake/NotifierForPreventOvercharging/README.md

 Some Windows PCs and Windows tablets continue to charge even though charging is completed.
 This will cause damage to the battery.

-( For example, "GPD WIN" and "GPD Pocket" have this problem. )

 So, this application will notify you when to end charging, that is, when you should disconnect the AC adapter.

 Specifically, this application will notify you at one of the following timings.